Can You Smoke on a Private Jet? What the Rules Actually Say and Why Most Operators Still Say No

 Privately owned, older jets

 Some legacy Gulfstreams, Falcons, or BBJs configured decades ago still have smoking-friendly interiors.
-The owner — not a charter client — decides the rules.
+In these cases, the aircraft owner, not a charter client, determines the policy.

 Aircraft specifically designated as smoking cabins